Conference 2006 | Reinventing the Medium | Melbourne

 Hosted by the Faculty of Art & Design, Monash University

-This conference addresses the state of the art medium in art history.
-With one eye on Rosalind Krauss’ recent critique of the ‘post-medium condition’ – in which the medium is ‘outmoded, cashiered, washed-up, finished’ – and another on the extravaganza of photo-based art, spatial research and digital media, the conference explores the following, in relation to Australian, New Zealand and international art:
+The 2006 AAANZ Conference addressed the state of the art medium in art history.
+With one eye on Rosalind Krauss’ recent critique of the ‘post-medium condition’ – in which the medium is ‘outmoded, cashiered, washed-up, finished’ – and another on the extravaganza of photo-based art, spatial research and digital media, the conference explored the following:

 - The challenge of photo-based representation to traditional aesthetic paradigms